matikin9/foukin-awesome-code-kracker/README.md

 # french-cipher
+Roland-Michel Barrin de La Galissonière, the Marquis de La Galissonière, was governor of New France from 1747 to 1749.

-Cipher found in a box of the governor's letters at the Huntington Library's archives.
-There are over 300 coded words and vowel/consonant combinations - a polygraphic substitution cipher.
+The Huntington Library's archive contains boxes of the governor's letters, some of which are encoded.
+The cipher was also found.
+There are over 300 coded words and vowel/consonant syllable combinations in this [polygraphic substitution cipher](https://en.wikipedia.org/wiki/Polygraphic_substitution).
+This project was created to facilitate the decoding of the governor's letters.